 It comes in 3 sizes with cutting areas of 160 x 160 mm, 230 x 250 mm, and 320 x 350 mm.
 Each kit comes with all-metal linear 3D printing, laser cutting, and CNC carving modules, and while you may think the machine is spread too thin, it’s still managed to pull out all the bells and whistles for laser cutting.

 The laser cutting module also comes with a built-in camera so it can scan designs, a 1,600 MW blue diode laser head, a dedicated laser table, and auto-calibration for when you switch between modules.
-Snapmaker also made their Snapmaker Luban software 3-in-1, so it supports each module.
+Snapmaker also made their Snapmaker Luban software 3-in-1, so it supports every toolhead within one software.

-Snapmaker truly took on customer feedback when designing the 2.0, creating a new robust hardware structure, a larger work area, and upgraded to a more powerful laser.
-One quirk the machine has is you cannot be connected to the machine with WiFi and control locally, you have to choose one or the other.
+Snapmaker truly took on customer feedback when designing the 2.0, creating a new robust hardware structure, a larger work area, and the optional upgrade to a far more powerful 10W laser.

 Overall, we think this is a great entry point into laser cutting machines, and CNC as a whole, because of the immense versatility and educational opportunities this machine holds for new users.